YichengDWu/MoYe.jl/docs/src/manual/layout.md

 # Layout

-Mathematically, a `Layout` represents a function that maps a logical coordinate to a 1-D index space that can be used to index into an array.
-It consists of a `shape` and a `stride`, wherein the `shape` determines the domain, and the `stride` establishes the mapping through an inner product. `shape` and `stride`  are both defined by (recursive) tuples of integers.
+A `Layout` defines how multidimensional data is stored in one-dimensional memory.
+It maps a logical coordinate to a linear index using a `shape` and a `stride`.
+The `shape` defines the dimensions of the array, while the `stride` determines the memory offset for each dimension.

-For example, we can construct a vector with stride 2
+For example, let's create a vector with a stride of 2:
 ```@repl layout
 using MoYe
 struct StrideVector